radhikasundararaman24/Flight-Management/docs/overview.md

 ![image_flight-mgmt.svg](image_flight-mgmt.svg)

+## Technical Specifications for trying this service

+In a nutshell, the Flight Management API needs the following components to operate:

+    - Node.js v20.14.0
+    - Json-server 1.0.0-beta.1
+    - CURL version: 8.8.0

+To explore further, take a look at the [First Steps](tutorials/before-you-start-a-tutorial.md).

 ## API Security

 The API uses Basic Auth authentication which validates the following information in the HTTP Authorization header:

     - username
     - password

 The credentials are encoded in Base64Links to an external site.
 For more resources on Basic Auth, visit: [security in Swagger](https://swagger.io/docs/specification/2-0/authentication/basic-authentication/).

-## Quick start
+## How does this service work?

 Here’s a "Hello World" example to demonstrate how the Flight Management API service works.